-Why should India apologise for hate speeches of BJP bigots? asks Telangana minister KT Rama Rao
+‘Why should India apologise for hate speeches of BJP bigots?’ asks Telangana minister KT Rama Rao

 Several Opposition leaders hold the Hindutva party accountable after foreign nations criticise India for controversial remarks on Prophet Muhammad.

-Why should India apologise for the “hate speeches” of “BJP bigots”, Telangana minister KT Rama Rao asked on Monday.
+Telangana Minister KT Rama Rao on Monday asked why should India apologise for the “hate speeches” of “BJP bigots”.

-A controversy erupted after BJP spokespersons Nupur Sharma and Naveen Jindal made derogatory remarks about Prophet Muhammad last week.
+His remarks were in reference to the controversy that erupted after Bharatiya Janata Party spokespersons Nupur Sharma and Naveen Jindal made derogatory remarks about Prophet Muhammad last week.
 Sharma was suspended and Jindal expelled by the BJP on Sunday.

 Many West Asian countries such as Pakistan, Qatar, Iran, Kuwait and Saudi Arabia expressed wide discontent over Sharma’s remarks and summoned Indian envoys.
 Several hashtags calling for the boycott of Indian products were seen trending on Twitter in Arab countries on Sunday.